Increase your Emotional Intelligence

 To use this strategy effectively, you will need to take three steps: first, listen to yourself and identify the angry or negative words you are using.
 Second, identify a number of positive word substitutions.
 Finally, deliberately use the positive words you have selected.
 You may end up laughing at yourself when you use the positive words but you will definitely feel your emotions shift.

 Everyone has feelings.
 Sometimes our feelings get in the way when we need to work effectively with others.
-Learning to identify your emotions, the thinking behind them, and the values that they represent will help you understand yourself and others.
-By asking questions, slowing your breathing, changing your movements and your words, you can learn to manage your feelings and help to defuse the negative reactions of yourself and others.
-Once you get past the emotions to the thinking driving them, you can effectively solve the challenges and problems you are facing.
-I used a number of these skills to defuse my feelings at the conference so that I could speak calmly and professionally to a large audience the next morning, and the strategies worked.
+Learning to identify your emotions.
+Understanding the thinking behind them.
+Knowing the values that they represent will help you understand yourself and others.
+By asking questions.
+Then slowing your breathing, changing your movements and your words.
+You can learn to manage your feelings and help to defuse the negative reactions of yourself and others.
+Once you get past the emotions to the thinking driving them.
+You can effectively solve the challenges and problems you are facing.
+I used a number of these skills to defuse my feelings at the conference.
+This was so I could speak calmly and professionally to a large audience the next morning.
+The strategies worked.
 Developing emotional intelligence is critical as you work with others to achieve what you really want.